Azure/AML-Kubernetes/docs/troubleshooting.md

 ```

 Check your proxy setting and check whether 127.0.0.1 was added to proxy-skip-range when using “az connectedk8s connect” by following [this](https://github.com/Azure/AML-Kubernetes/blob/master/docs/network-requirements.md).

+### Container error when using dataset on openshift <a name="dataset-on-openshift"></a>
+When submit a training job with dataset on openshift, the job may failed to start, inside cluster user can observe that pod is created but failed to run because of `failed to start/create container`, this error is caused by the relabel operation on the mounted dataset performed by Kubernetes when the node's selinux is enabled.
+To mitigate this issue, please disable the selinux on the node.

 ## Inference Guide
 ### InferencingClientCallFailed: The k8s-extension of the Kubernetes cluster is not connectable.